stefanodriussi/rconsharp/README.md

 }
 ```

+Note: rconsharp is designed to work with the `async/await` paradigm.
+Nothing to be afraid of but remember you have to mark the encapsulating method with the `async` keyword.
+Refer to the [official documentation](http://msdn.microsoft.com/en-us/library/hh191443.aspx) if you wish to learn more on the subject.
 ### Dependencies

 All the dependencies within this project are referenced as NuGet packages and will be restored upon first build (if you have this option enabled NuGet settings).